codyscode/bft-fuse/README.md

 **NOTE:** Since this makes changes to the underlying filesystem on each replica, I recommend running replicas on a VM or non-critical system.
-Whichever directory you attach a replica to can be deleted at any time by the state transfer mechanism.
+Whichever directory you attach a replica's replicaPath to can be deleted at any time by the state transfer mechanism.
 I've tested on Ubuntu but this should work on most POSIX systems.

 ## Getting Started with Demo
 1.)
 Download the repo, and cd into bft-fuse